|

 This fireplace was redone using paint over brick to make it stand out in this living room while flowing with the trim

 There’s really no easier way to update a dated brick fireplace.
-Sarah Joy Blog shares how she did this in just one day!
+Sarah Joy Blog shares how she painted her brick fireplace in just one day!

 I know a lot of you probably have an old brick fireplace.
-While I think brick can look stunning, I’m also all for painting it.
+While I think brick can look stunning in its natural state, I’m also all for painting it.

 Unfortunately, this isn’t an option for us as our home was built 6 years ago and no one was putting in brick fireplaces then.

 Here are some more examples of painted brick fireplaces with DIY tutorials.
-Especially loving that black one!
+I especially love that black one!

 If you want to learn how to update a fireplace using paint this is a great idea to spruce up brick